-4. Not Identifying a Targeted Audience
+4. Not Identifying a Target Audience

-Consider the characteristics of your ideal customers and work with a list provider to find a list that’s tailored to your business.
+Determine the characteristics of your ideal customers and work with a list provider to find a list that’s tailored to your business.

 5. Using the Same Message for Everyone

-If your company serves multiple audience segments, then a lack of personalization in your direct mail campaign can undermine the rest of your efforts.
+If your company serves multiple audience segments, a lack of personalization in your direct mail campaign can undermine the rest of your efforts.

 7. Attempting to Sell with Postcards

-One major mistake some direct mailers make is to try and sell with a postcard.
+One major mistake some direct mailers make is to try to sell with a postcard.
 While postcards are great for prospecting, they’re not ideal for making a sales pitch.
 They must be short and sweet and invite the recipient to learn more about your business by calling or visiting your website.

 8. Failing to Execute on Design